 Although international travel conjures up images of exotic locations and different cultures, unexpected medical emergencies can occur, for which travelers should prepare medical kits before departure.
 Travelers with chronic illness or disabilities should request a medical summary of their condition.
-Needed prescription medications and emergency plans should also be discussed during a UHS Travel Planning appointment, since travelers may visit areas that are far from English-speaking physicians.
+Needed prescription medications and emergency plans should also be discussed during a UHS Travel Health appointment, since travelers may visit areas that are far from English-speaking physicians.
 A list of English-speaking physicians worldwide can be obtained through the International Association for Medical Assistance to Travelers (IAMAT).

 Here’s a list of suggested items to include in your traveler’s medical kit.
 Be sure to pack the medical kit and any prescription medicines in "carry-on" baggage in case checked luggage is lost during transit.

 - Carrying Case.
 Preferably a waterproof zip lock freezer bag to hold the supplies listed below.

 - Insect Repellent.
 Choose a repellent that contains 20-35% DEET.

 - Water Disinfectant Tablets.
 Iodine tablets or chlorine solution.

 - Diarrhea Treatment.
 Imodium or Lotomil.
 Pepto-Bismol tablets can be taken for diarrhea prevention.